Total TimePrep: 35 min. Bake: 30 min.

 - Saute chicken in butter and drippings until no longer pink.
 Add onions; cook 1 minute longer.
 Stir in flour until blended; gradually add milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in the cheeses, peas, pepper, thyme and bacon.

 - Drain penne; add to chicken mixture and toss to coat.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.
 In a small bowl, combine bread crumbs and butter; sprinkle over top.
 Bake, uncovered, at 350° for 30-35 minutes or until golden brown.
-Yield: 10 servings.

 Very, very disappointing.
 Not worth the calories.
 Even attempted to doctor it up with spices and garlic, to no avail.